Identification tools for Australian sawflies

 The most recent catalogue of the Pergidae by Schmidt and Smith (2006) has greatly assisted the task of tracking down the scientific literature dealing with Australian sawflies.
 In addition, Stefan Schmidt’s website Pergidae of the World provides an abundance of key information about these insects - their diversity, distribution, morphology, classification and biology.

-• images of individual species, added after the matrix for the genus to which they belong.
+• Images of individual species, added after the matrix for the genus to which they belong – located on each of the relevant ID pages.

 These images are from several authoritative sources: